3 Top Fool-Proof parenting hacks that surely stop your kid’s tantrums

-Well, not very surprisingly, but each child is different.
-Even children from the same parents who share a common DNA have highly differing personalities & temperaments.
-Shockingly, I was an unusually ‘ideal’ kind of a child who hardly got reprimanded or scolded by parents.
+Well, I was an unusually the ‘ideal’ child who hardly got punished or scolded by parents.
 My mother still remarks my childhood as one that would inspire parents to have at least another 5 kids.
 I, apparently, made parenting seem like a breeze for Mom & Dad.
-And now I have a child who can almost be regarded as the toughest level to qualify for the parenting ‘test’.
+And now I have a child who is no different from being the toughest level to qualify for the parenting ‘test’.
 Hence, I have absolutely no virtual parenting prologue that I inherited from my parents.
 Because, that just doesn’t work for my child.

 Honestly, I wouldn’t say these parenting tricks yield me a 100% success rate.
 But, certainly for every 4 instances of my daughter’s tantrums, these help me get her into either the ‘listening mode’ or the ‘negotiation mode’ at least 3 times.